 PET INTOLERANCE TESTS

 For the price of a vet visit, you can submit hair samples for analysis using tests by Modern Allergy Management ($75) or 5 Strands ($150 detailed report).
-These tests identify foods with red level 3 that should be remove from their diet.
-No more ear infections, skin irritation, tummy issues that can lead to pancreatitis and possibly bloat, etc. CHAAMP does not get paid for this endorsement.
+These tests identify foods with different levels such as yellow, green, and red (Level 3 highly intolerant).
+CHAAMP does not get paid for this endorsement.
 We have successfully used these tests and saved money on vet visits and prescriptions by removing the root cause.
 Please do your own research and find out what works best for your pup.
 Each dog is a unique individual, and you know your dog best.

 Natural Canine Nutrition and Health by Dr. Conor Brady